baderouaich/Enigma/README.md

 <!-- - [ ] algo || [x] algo -->

-# Features
+## Features
 - :zap: Very fast encryption/decryption
 - :computer: User Interface & Command-Line Interface support
 - :shield: Strongest encryption algorithms of the decade wisely implemented
 - :detective: Auto-detect algorithm used for encryption (no need to keep remembering which one you used, just remember your password, and store cipher text or encrypted file somewhere preferably clouds)
-- :package:	Encrypted file compression if sharing or uploading to cloud
+- :package:	File compression to reduce size if sharing or uploading to clouds
 - :page_facing_up: Open Source ofcourse!